victorcouste/hapi-cassandra/README.md

   $npm install --save cassandra-driver
   ```

-- In your Cassandra cluster, create the keyspace and tables
+- In your Cassandra cluster, create the keyspace and the table with CQL found in services_ks.cql file

 ##Using